-- 1. The employee can convert certain terms of employment into time and cash.
-This allows him to tailor his terms of employment. - 2.
+- 1. Employee can make use of a flexible terms of employment budget.
+With this he can convert certain terms of employment into time and cash and this allows him to tailor his terms of employment. - 2.
 If the employee does not make any conversions: - all cash benefits referred to in article 7.2 are paid to the employee monthly or annually, in accordance with this CLA and the applicable tax regulations and preconditions; - all time benefits referred to in article 7.2 are made available in time in accordance with this CLA, until the end of the calendar year.
-Leave hours over and above the statutory minimum not taken, as well as overtime and hours for standby and emergency repair service that exceed a total of 80 hours, are treated as gross wage in accordance with this CLA and are paid in February of the following calendar year. - 3.
+Leave hours over and above the statutory minimum as referred to in Article 6.2 paragraph 1 that is not taken, as well as overtime and hours for standby duty that exceed a total of 80 hours, are treated as gross wage in accordance with this CLA and are paid in February of the following calendar year at the value at that time. - 3.
 The employee can choose to convert his terms of employment once or monthly. - 4.
 The terms of employment that can be converted as referred to in Articles 7.2 and 7.3 can be supplemented by the employer with further terms of employment.